York Colonial Complex

 The children of the household had their time for play and learning too.
 Games could be as simple as wooden puppets or as educational as Shut The Box- a math game that rivals any current methods for learning math facts (Seriously.
 I wish I had this when my kid was learning to add.
 We have since bought our own at the shops in Colonial Williamsburg).

-This simple game, played with only a wooden wheel and a stick, was meant for boys (yes, there were boy games and girl games and some mixed gender games).
+This simple game, played with only a wooden wheel and a stick, was meant for boys (yes, there were boy games and girl games and some mixed-gender games).
 I’m sure it kept everyone entertained because my kiddo could have played it for hours!

-The courthouse is not the original building.
+Unfortunately, this courthouse is not the original building.
 It was later reconstructed using primary sources, descriptions, paintings and the like as a guide.

 The original courthouse was, for a time, the meeting place of the Second Continental Congress.

 Of course, not every day could be historic at the courthouse.
-Sometimes it served the function of just a courthouse and thus had to have the pillory in front to deter unlawful acts and promote law abiding citizenry.
+Sometimes it served the function of just a courthouse and thus had to have the pillory in front to deter unlawful acts and promote law-abiding citizenry.

 We spent close to three hours touring the York Colonial Complex and were entertained, fascinated, and educated throughout the entire time.
 Our guide was phenomenal and knew incredibly fun facts about colonial York and every artifact in the complex.
 It’s important to note that while my child is older (10) there were also smaller kids in our tour group and all were engaged and interested the entire time.